 If you need condoms or other contraception, e.g. pills, then you will be taught how to use them and be given a supply before you leave.
 If you want a lasting and reliable method like an implant or an injection, we will explain how it works and when you can have it.
 Sometimes we can do this straight away.
 Or we may need to make a further appointment for you.

 You will only need to be examined if you have symptoms of a sexually transmitted infection that need to be checked out.
 If swabs need to be taken (e.g. to check for an infection) then you may be given the option of taking these yourself.

 This depends on why you are visiting us.
-If you are attending for a sexual health screen for possible infections (e.g. a chlamydia test) then we will ask for a urine sample, a blood sample and maybe a vaginal, oral and/ or anal swab dependent on the type of sex you have.
+If you are attending for a sexual health screen for possible infections (e.g. a chlamydia test) then we will ask for a urine sample or vaginal swab, a blood sample and maybe an oral and/or anal swab dependent on the type of sex you have.
 But you are in control of the situation and only samples you consent to give will be taken.